LuisUma92/nori/README.md

 # NoRI -Note Reference Insertion

-Script that search for study summary files, fallowing an specific structure on YAML file format, and look for notes on the files.
-It returns a string output to NeoVim, the note structure on the summary file indicates whether is paraphrase o verbatim, so that inset a $\LaTeX$ quotation reference respectively.
+Script that search for study summary files, fallowing an specific structure on [YAML](https://yaml.org/) file format, and look for notes on the files.
+It returns a string output to [Neovim](https://neovim.io/), the note structure on the summary file indicates whether is paraphrase o verbatim, so that inset a $\LaTeX$ quotation reference respectively.

 ## Directory expected structure